bhargavrajath/Pyscope/README.md

-# Python-Oscilloscope
+# Pyscope

-Serial communication DAQ using python

-The INO file samples an analog pin on a supported MCU and transmits the voltage calculated over UART to serial port.
-This can be edited to add more channels.
-By default, the INO is configured for Adafruit QTPY CM0+ board.

-The python script demonstrates reading data from the serial port and plotting the values in real-time.
+The code reads audio from the computer soundcard and plots the frequency spectrum.

+If the soundcard can be made to recieve any other signal input, like voltage waveforms over AUX, this can be read and analysed too.